 We found 5 internists who accept Medicaid near Winston-salem, NC.

-Dr. Semret Mebrahtu's medical specialty is general internal medicine.
-Patients gave Dr. Mebrahtu an average rating of 3.5 stars out of 5.
+Dr. Semret Mebrahtu's specialty is general internal medicine.
+She graduated from the University of Virginia School of Medicine and then she performed her residency at a hospital affiliated with the University of Virginia.
+Dr. Mebrahtu's average rating from her patients is 3.5 stars out of 5.
 She honors Medicaid and Medicare insurance.
-After attending the University of Virginia School of Medicine, she completed her residency training at a hospital affiliated with the University of Virginia.
 She offers interpreting services for her patients.
-Dr. Mebrahtu is affiliated with Bon Secours Depaul Medical Center.
+She is affiliated with Bon Secours Depaul Medical Center.

-Dr. James Long's specialty is general internal medicine.
-He obtained his medical school training at the University of South Carolina School of Medicine and performed his residency at Wake Forest University Baptist Medical Center.
+Dr. James Long's area of specialization is general internal medicine.
+His education and training includes medical school at the University of South Carolina School of Medicine and residency at Wake Forest University Baptist Medical Center.
 He accepts the following insurance: Medicaid and Medicare.
 Dr. Long offers interpreting services for his patients.
-He is affiliated with Riverside Health System.
+He is professionally affiliated with Riverside Health System.

 Conditions / Treatments